ingodahn/Registry/README.md

-`
-meteor add session
-meteor add tap:i18n
+This is a registry for registering URLs with metadata.
+It has been developen with meteor.
+It uses the following meteor modules to be added with `meteor add <module>`.

-meteor remove autopublish
+session, tap:i18n, accounts-password, accounts-ui, twbs:bootstrap.
+Don't forget to remove autopublish and insecure. meteor remove autopublish
-meteor remove insecure
-meteor add accounts-password
-meteor add accounts-ui
-meteor add twbs:bootstrap
-`